meeehdi-dev/bropilot.nvim/README.md

 Bropilot is a [GitHub Copilot](https://github.com/github/copilot.vim) alternative that can handle multiple providers, with the main advantage of being able to use local LLMs through [Ollama](https://ollama.com/)'s API.

+In the background, this plugin downloads and runs [llm-language-server](https://github.com/meeehdi-dev/llm-language-server), a language server used to keep track of the currently edited files states, and communicates directly with the LLM of your choice.

 Any FIM-compatible model works but here's a list of tested ones:
 - qwen2.5-coder
 - deepseek-coder